 Other usual timeframes are:

-• Photographic CDs: two working days.
+• Photographic DVDs: two working days.

 • Radiology and CT scans: five working days

-• Video and DVD: ten working days.
+• Video and DVD: 10 working days.

-• Cranio facial 3D Mapping on request
+• Cranio Facial 3D Mapping on request

-Chaperones for female patients can be arranged.
+Chaperones for female patients can be arranged on visit.

 A Photo DVD of your mapping can be requested once your mapping has been completed.
+This request will be complete within five working days.